lovettbarron/Tributary/readme.md

 How to use me
 -------------
 All projects are based on Jade and partials.
+CSS, images, and js files are placed in the "public" folder.
+All files placed in the public
 Parts of a large application are divided into folders.
 For example
 ```
 project